siligam/sworkflow/README.md

-A typical approach for defining dependencies between tasks is to capture the JOB\_ID of the previously submitted job and use it in the next job submission in order to make the later as a dependent of the previous job.
+A typical approach for defining dependencies between tasks is to capture the JOB\_ID of the previously submitted job and use it in the next job submission in order to make the latter as a dependent of the previous job.
 The same process is repeated for further dependent jobs down the lane.
 The 2 actions that are intertwined in this approach are ordering of jobs and managing of JOB\_ID's.
-For fewer jobs this is managable but as the larger job, soon it might become a bit complicated to follow the dependencies.
+For fewer jobs this is manageable but as the larger job, soon it might become a bit complicated to follow the dependencies.

-A different approach is to have seperation of concernes by expressing dependencies between tasks as a seperate python dictionary mapping and tasks to run as seperate python dictionary mapping.
+A different approach is to have separation of concerns by expressing dependencies between tasks as a separate python dictionary mapping and tasks to run as separate python dictionary mapping.

 # Usage